A Guide to Test Metrics for Functional & Automation Testing

 • Formula: (Cost of Saving from Automation – Cost of Automation / Cost of Automation) * 100

-• Why It Matters: When teams know the return on investment (ROI) related to test automation, they may find it easy to justify the cost of automation tools and resources.
-A good ROI shows that the automation efforts are giving off, whereas a negative ROI can suggest that the costs of automation surpass the benefits.
-These statistics are important for long-term planning and strategic decision-making.
+• Why It Matters: When teams are familiar with the ROI of test automation, it becomes easier to legitimately justify the costs involved in automation tools and resources.
+Anexcellent ROI indicates that automation efforts are paying off; a negative ROI indicates that the costs of automation exceed the benefits.
+These figures are essential in long-term planning and strategic decision-making.

 6. Pass/Fail Rate: The percentage of automated test cases that pass compared to those that fail is shown by the pass/fail rate, which monitors the success rate.